-- 1992 – In June, the Tillicum Care Society is renamed the Tillicum and Veterans Care Society to reflect federal funding for 115 Priority Access Beds at the new facility to be called the Lodge at Broadmead.
+- 1992 – In June, the Tillicum Care Society is renamed the Tillicum and Veterans Care Society to reflect federal funding for 115 Priority Access Beds at the new Care Home to be called the Lodge at Broadmead.
 The Lodge replaces beds to be closed at Veterans Memorial Pavilion.

-- 1993 – The Tillicum and Veterans Care Society, British Columbia Ministry of Health, and Veterans Affairs Canada agreed to fund a new facility – the Lodge at Broadmead.
-It will be one of the first residential care facilities in BC to be built to the multi-level care guidelines of the Ministry of Health.
+- 1993 – The Tillicum and Veterans Care Society, British Columbia Ministry of Health, and Veterans Affairs Canada agreed to fund a new Care Home – the Lodge at Broadmead.
+It will be one of the first Care Homes in BC to be built to the multi-level care guidelines of the Ministry of Health.

 - 1995 – The Lodge at Broadmead opens in April.
-All residents of Tillicum Lodge and veterans from the Memorial Pavilion are moved to the new facility.
+All residents of Tillicum Lodge and veterans from the Memorial Pavilion are moved to the new Home.